ulfschneider/ulfschneider.github.io/_posts/articles/2016-04-23-pocket-git-guide.md

 Because in the output of a `git log` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or fewer characters.
 Start the subject with a capital letter and do not end with a period.

-Use the imperative mood, which means "spoken or written as if giving a command or instruction".
+Use the imperative mood, which means "spoken or written as if giving a command or instruction."
 Examples:

 - Repair css class assignment for git_hub image
 - No underline for slide navigation